Dibido/OpenCV-detection/README.md

 ### Interactive mode
 * Show contours of the form
 * X/Y points of the center of the form
-* Area of the form
+* Area of the form in pixels
 * Time in cycles to find the result (std::clock)
-* Whether any shapes were detected
+* Whether any shapes were detected (the number of found objects)
 ### Batch mode
 * Data from interactive mode to STDOUT
 ## Compilation requirements
 * Using the C++-14 standard.
 * Compiled with -Wall -Wextra -Wconversion without errors.
 * The compiler should show *All* output.
-* Codecheckers (Codan / cppcheck) should not show any errors.
+* Codecheckers (Codan / cppcheck) should not show any warnings.
-* Valgrind should not show any errors when run with all levels turned on.
+* Valgrind should be able to run flawlessly when run with all levels turned on.
 * Headerfiles contain the necessary Doxygen comments.